-A workforce study, commissioned by ASCO, projects a significant shortage of medical and gynecologic oncologists in the United States by 2020.
-An aging and growing population, increasing numbers of cancer survivors, and slower growth in the supply of oncologists will result in a shortage of 2,550 to 4,080 oncologists by 2020, the study found.
+ASCO commissioned the Association of American Medical Colleges (AAMC) Center for Workforce Studies to conduct a workforce study.
+The study, Forecasting the Supply of and Demand for Oncologists, projects a significant shortage of medical and gynecologic oncologists in the United States by 2020.
+The study found that an aging and growing population, increasing numbers of cancer survivors, and slower growth in the supply of oncologists will result in a shortage of 2,550 to 4,080 oncologists by 2020.

 For additional information or to provide feedback please contact email@example.com.

 - The Medical Oncology Workforce: An Economic and Demographic Assessment of the Demand for Medical Oncologists and Hematologist-Oncologists to Serve the Adult Population to the Year 2020: A complementary study by Richard Cooper, MD (University of Pennsylvania).